pawamoy/markdown-exec/docs/usage.md

 >
 > In fact, all the examples on this page were generated using this method!
 > Check out the source here: https://github.com/pawamoy/markdown-exec/blob/master/docs/usage.md
+> (click on "Raw" to see the code blocks execution options).

 Of course "executing" Markdown (or rather, making it "literate") only makes sense when the source is shown as well.